Pamlico County, North Carolina: Demographics

 Census reports show a marked drop of nearly 10 percent in county population from 1910 to 1920, the period of the Great Migration of African Americans from rural areas of the South to northern and midwestern industrial cities offering more economic and social opportunities.
 Workers were recruited by northern industries, including the Pennsylvania Railroad, which was rapidly expanding at the time.

 2020 census

-As of the 2020 United States census, there were 12,276 people, 5,416 households, and 3,589 families residing in the county.
+As of the 2020 census, there were 12,276 people, 5,416 households, and 3,589 families residing in the county.